Vodafone Ukraine: History

-Mobile TeleSystems sold its Ukraine operations in 2019.
-NEQSOL Holding acquired 100% of Vodafone Ukraine shares in December 2019.
-NEQSOL Holding is an Azerbaijani Holding founded in the 1990s.
+In 2019 MTS sold its Ukraine operations to NEQSOL Holding, an Azerbaijani holding company founded in the 1990s and led by Chairman Yusif Jabbarov, who also serves as Deputy Chairman of Vodafone Ukraine.

 War in Ukraine

-Since the beginning of the war in Ukraine on February 24, 2022, Vodafone Ukraine has been committed to helping civilians victims of the security situation on the ground.
+Since the beginning of the Russian invasion of Ukraine on February 24, 2022, Vodafone Ukraine has been committed to helping civilians victims of the security situation on the ground.
 The company has been providing free national roaming in order to allow soldiers as well as civilians to remain connected, even in damaged areas.